jmiskovic/arbo/README.md

 The **edge** and **simplex** represent two approaches to scene modelling.
 The **edge** is used when we  want to manually produce a well defined shape - a flower, sun, a building, an animal...

-The **simplex** allows us to add random patterns for vague elements that would be too hard to compose exactly - clouds, stars, animal stripes, surface irregularities, continent shapes...
+The **simplex** allows us to add random patterns for vague elements that would be too hard to compose exactly - clouds, bush, stars, animal stripes, surface irregularities...

 Both **edge** and **simplex** produce a shape - they can be rendered on screen, or manipulated by shape transformations that also a produce shape.